wanghaisheng/responsive-landing-page-starter/content/blog/en/curl-https-nexmo-sms-api-behind-the-scenes-dr.md

 ---
-title: cURL, HTTPS and the Nexmo SMS API
+title: cURL, HTTPS and the Nexmo SMS API - Behind the Scenes
 description: In this tutorial we'll look behind the scenes at what happens when you issue a cURL request to Nexmo.
 What does your computer do?
 What does the server do?